linux-system-roles/tox-lsr/README.md

 ### Using setenv and environment variables

-These environment variables can be set in your local tox.ini `testenv` section, or in your CI configuration e.g. `.github/workflows/tox.yml`.
+These environment variables can be set in your local tox.ini `testenv` section.
 Some of the environment variables we used in the old scripts are carried over:
 * `RUN_PYTEST_SETUP_MODULE_UTILS` - if set to an arbitrary non-empty value, the environment will be configured so that tests of the `module_utils/` code will be run correctly